Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: General RG equations

 Besides the current we also include the differential conductance $dI^\gamma/d\vdc$ in the RG equations.
 Here $\vdc$ is the time-averaged bias voltage $\mu_L-\mu_R$.
 By using independent RG equations for the current and the differential conductance we obtain a consistency check of our results and can directly compare the FRTRG data to previous RTRG calculations.

-To directly calculate the differential conductance we consider the variation of the Liouvillian and the current kernel for infinitesimal changes of $\hat{\bar\mu}_X$.
+To directly calculate the differential conductance we consider the variation of the Liouvillian and the current kernel for infinitesimal changes of $\hat{\bar\mu}_X$ by a scalar, $\delta\hat{\bar\mu}_{LR}=\delta\vdc\,\id$, representing a time-constant variation of the bias voltage.
 In the diagrams with bare vertices the variation of $\hat{\bar\mu}$ enters only through the variation of the resolvent,

-The variation $\delta L_X(E)=L_X(E)|_{\hat{\bar\mu}+\delta\hat{\bar\mu}}-L_X(E)|_{\hat{\bar\mu}}$ of the Liouvillian will be denoted by $ $.
+The variation $\delta L(E)=L(E)|_{\hat{\bar\mu}+\delta\hat{\bar\mu}}-L(E)|_{\hat{\bar\mu}}$ of the Liouvillian will be denoted by $ $.
 To construct the diagrams for $\partial_E \delta L(E)$ we start from the diagrams for $L(E)$ with bare vertices and apply the variation of $\hat{\bar\mu}$ which acts on a single resolvent as described in \Eq{eq:variation-resolvent}.
 We then take the $E$ derivative and collect bare vertices in effective vertices to obtain

-Here we neglected all diagrams of order $G^2 \delta L$ for the following reason.
+Here we neglected all diagrams of order $G^3 \delta L$ for the following reason.
 The leading order shows that $\partial_E \delta L(E)=O(G^2)$ just like $\partial_E G(E)=O(G^2)$ [\Eq{eq:G-RGeq-general}].
 We will see later [\autoref{sec:initial-conditions-summary}] that also the initial conditions for the variation of $L$ and of $\Sigma_\gamma$ are of order $O(G^2)$.
 Thus we can conclude that $\delta L=O(G)$ and all diagrams containing $\delta L$ and more than two vertices are negligible.

 Analogous to the derivations of Eqs.~\eqref{eq:L-diagrams-2} and \eqref{eq:L-diagrams-3} we find that after integration by parts some terms cancel and the frequency dependence of the vertex can be neglected: